loreste/siprec/tls_srtp_summary.md

 2. Mock SIP clients that validate SRTP negotiation
 3. Media packet encryption/decryption tests

+### SIPREC XML Testing

+SIPREC XML functionality is tested using:

+1. A mock INVITE client that sends SIPREC XML content in a multipart MIME message
+2. XML parsing and validation according to RFC 7865/7866
+3. Verification of SIPREC session attributes including participants, streams, and associations

 ## Performance Considerations

 For optimal TLS and SRTP performance: